mehradi-github/-mocking-api-cypress/README.md

 ```
 ## Cross Browser Testing
 Cypress has the capability to run tests [across multiple browsers](https://docs.cypress.io/guides/guides/cross-browser-testing).
 Currently, Cypress has support for Chrome-family browsers (including Electron and Chromium-based Microsoft Edge), WebKit (Safari's browser engine), and Firefox.

+## Open Source Cypress Dashboard
+[Sorry Cypress](https://docs.sorry-cypress.dev/guide/get-started) is a free, MIT licensed open source software.
+Self-hosted, alternative dashboard for unlimited parallelization, recording and debugging of cypress tests

+## Visual Testing
+Cypress is a functional test runner.Your visual styles may also rely on more than CSS, perhaps you want to ensure an SVG or image has rendered correctly or shapes were correctly drawn to a canvas.Cypress gives a stable platform for writing plugins that can perform [visual testing](https://docs.cypress.io/guides/tooling/visual-testing).
+Listed in the [Visual Testing plugins](https://docs.cypress.io/guides/tooling/visual-testing#Functional-vs-visual-testing) section.